 You are probably starting to get a good sense of which TV is for you by now, but it can always help to get a second opinion.
 The whole purpose of this article is to save you all those hours of web crawling and give you all the information you need in one convenient place.
 In pursuit of that goal, we’ve read all the reviews and blog posts for the Q60R and the Q70R so you can hear what the experts and other customers think before you go ahead and make your decision.

-Starting off with reviews from other paying customers, the Q60R has close to 4,000 reviews on Amazon and averages over 4 stars.
-That’s a lot of people who really liked this TV.
+Starting off with reviews from paying customers, the Q60R has thousands of positive comments.
+A lot of people really like this TV.
 Reviewers pretty much raved about the QLED picture quality.
 However, one customer, who gave an overall positive review, actually stated that they prefer OLED (organic light-emitting diode) lighting to QLED.
 This is not an unpopular opinion and is actually a bit of a debate among TV enthusiasts.
 QLED is cheaper, lasts longer, has a higher peak brightness, and is better with big screen sizes.
 OLED, on the other hand, has a better viewing angle and gives you deeper blacks.
 Obviously, this is a matter of preference, and since both of our Samsung TVs use QLED technology it’s largely irrelevant.
 But if you’re intrigued by OLED technology, I definitely encourage you to look into other TV brands.

 As for blog posts and long reviews, this was a bit of a different story.
 Reviewers tended to be a little lower in rating the Q60R than customers were, though it still received overall positive reviews.
 Some pros that stood out to reviewers from the websites Rtings and Tom’s Guide were that this Samsung TV is great for gaming due to its low input lag and solid motion handling, that it has great color quality, and that it has plenty of HDMI ports.
 That’s of course not mentioning its cheaper price compared to the Q70R.